slash1028/slash1028.github.io/About Us.md

 ## About Us

-The Sub3Sec project is conducted by the Speech Signal Processing lab, PolyU<br>
+The Sub3Sec project is conducted by the Speech Signal Processing lab, the Hong Kong Polytechnic University.<br>
 Our Lab location on Google Maps can be found [here](https://maps.app.goo.gl/buxChGFGYULrLfkb9).